MekhaleR/azure-artifacts-python-helloworld/README.md

-# Azure Artifacts Python Hello World
+# Azure Artifacts - Python Hello World Azure Pipeline

 A simple Python Hello World project that demonstrates how to build and publish packages to Azure Artifacts.